 The answer to that question is as various as the pictures on this website.
 Herewith, a brief history of the feed sack:

-Sometime in the 1920's, an enterprising manufacturer of cloth bags hit upon an interesting idea – maybe he could sell more sacks if they were decorated to be more desirable for the farmer’s wife.
-And the era of the printed feedsack began.
+Sometime in the 1920s, an enterprising manufacturer of cloth bags hit upon an interesting idea – maybe he could sell more sacks if they were decorated to be more desirable for the farmer’s wife.
+And the era of the printed feed sack began.
 No longer just beige muslin, with advertising for the feed company, now sacks began to appear in a wide variety of popular colors and prints.
 And paper labels were applied, like the one pictured above, so that the fabric could be reused without the advertising.

-|Feedsacks, feedbags, feed sacks, feed bags, grain sacks, grain bags – it doesn’t matter what you call them – and there were similar sacks for sugar, flour and meal and other milled products as well… A standard 100-lb. feedsack averages about 37x43 inches when unstitched and laid flat – there were of course, variations in size and shape, but the many sacks presented on this site are of that approximate size.
+|Feedsacks, feedbags, feed sacks, feed bags, grain sacks, grain bags – it doesn’t matter what you call them – and there were similar sacks for sugar, flour and meal and other milled products as well… A standard 100-lb. feed sack averages about 37×43 inches when unstitched and laid flat – there were, of course, variations in size and shape, but the many sacks presented on this site are of that approximate size.
 Below find a directory to the website:|